akelii/itucsdb1611/docs/developer/member2.rst

 Templates Operations
 --------------------

-In this segment, there are person related web site pages GET/POST methods writtne in python.
+In this segment, there are person related web site pages GET/POST methods written in python.

 *Register Page* code behind